-Respiratory diseases like Asthma, Chronic Obstructive Pulmonary Disease (COPD), Tuberculosis, Bronchiectasis and Lung Cancer are major cause of morbidity and mortality in India.
-Chronic respiratory diseases account for 4% of the global and 8.3% of the overall burden of chronic diseases, having a major adverse impact on sufferer’s quality of life (QoL), disability, and productivity, and resulting in increased economic burden for both the individual and community.
+Respiratory diseases like Asthma, Chronic Obstructive Pulmonary Disease (COPD), Tuberculosis, Bronchiectasis and Lung Cancer are a major cause of morbidity and mortality in India.
+Chronic respiratory diseases account for 4% of the global and 8.3% of the overall burden of chronic diseases, having a major adverse impact on sufferer’s quality of life (QoL), disability and productivity and resulting in an increased economic burden for both the individual and community.
 An estimated 12.6 million people died as a result of living or working in an unhealthy environment in 2012 – nearly 1 in 4 of total global deaths, according to WHO.

-South East Asia region has witnessed rapid urbanization, industrialization, booming population, changing lifestyle and increasing number of vehicles that has led to a rise in environment and health diseases.
-The Global Burden of Diseases, Injuries, and Risk Factors Study 2015 (GBD 2015) identified air pollution as a leading cause of global disease burden, especially in low income and middle-income countries.
+South-East Asia region has witnessed rapid urbanisation, industrialisation, booming population, changing lifestyle and increasing number of vehicles that led to a rise in environmental and health diseases.
+The Global Burden of Diseases, Injuries and Risk Factors Study 2015 (GBD 2015) identified air pollution as a leading cause of global disease burden, especially in low income and middle-income countries.

 About the doctor:

 Respiratory and Sleep Medicine